Camille Claudel: Auguste Rodin

 Claudel started working in Rodin's workshop in 1883 and became a source of inspiration for him.
+Under Rodin’s guidance Claudel was able to perfect her own work in a variety of materials like plaster, bronze, marble, and onyx.
 She acted as his model, his confidante, and his lover.
 She never lived with Rodin, who was reluctant to end his 20-year relationship with Rose Beuret.

 Knowledge of the affair agitated her family, especially her mother, who already detested her for not being a boy and never approved of Claudel's involvement in the arts.
 As a consequence, Claudel was forced to leave the family home.

 In 1891, Claudel served as a jurist at the National Society of Fine Arts, reported to be "something of a boys' club at the time."

 In 1892, after an abortion, Claudel ended the intimate aspect of her relationship with Rodin, although they saw each other regularly until 1898.

 Le Cornec and Pollock state that after the sculptors' physical relationship ended, she was not able to get the funding to realise many of her daring ideas – because of sex-based censorship and the sexual element of her work.
-Claudel thus had to either depend on Rodin, or to collaborate with him and see him get the credit as the lionised figure of French sculpture.
+Claudel thus had either to depend on Rodin or to collaborate with him and see him get the credit as the lionised figure of French sculpture.
 She also depended on him financially, especially after her loving and wealthy father's death, which allowed her mother and brother, who disapproved of her lifestyle, to maintain control of the family fortune and leave her to wander the streets dressed in beggars' clothing.